-The EAHCP commitment for a combined effort (Sediment Management and Impervious Cover & Water Quality Protection) includes construction of Sessom Restoration Phase 1 starting in 2021, the completion of the Downtown Pond in 2020, and the completion of Sessom Restoration Phase 2 by 2023.
+The EAHCP commitment for a combined effort (Sediment Management and Impervious Cover & Water Quality Protection) includes construction of Sessom Restoration Phase 1 starting fall of 2020 and the completion of the Downtown Pond.

-The most cost-effective strategy identified through the adaptive management process (AMP) in 2017 was implementation of stream restoration projects in the middle reach of Sessom Creek.
+The most cost-effective strategy identified under the AMP was implementation of stream restoration projects in the middle reach of Sessom Creek.
 Restoration will also address a tributary flowing into the middle reach, the Windmill Tributary, that is experiencing accelerated stream erosion and also contributing high sediment loads.
 Primary objectives of the AMP strategies are (1) reduce existing stream erosion, and (2) accelerate the natural re-stabilization process for Sessom Creek, i.e., to return it to a state of geomorphic equilibrium.

 The preliminary recommendations address Phase 1, approximately 1400 linear feet of Sessom Creek, from above North LBJ Drive upstream to the Windmill Tributary confluence and Phase 2, approximately 565 linear feet from the confluence to the Loquat/Canyon intersection, plus 550 linear feet of Windmill Tributary.
-A future potential Phase 3 addresses Sessom Creek above the Loquat/Canyon intersection (an additional 800 linear feet) (Figure 7).
+A future Phase 3 addresses Sessom Creek above the Loquat/Canyon intersection (an additional 800 linear feet) (Figure 6).
 Stream and watershed restoration practices identified for each project reach include grade control, bank stabilization, gully control, stormwater management ponds, natural channel design, and riparian restoration.

-In addition, the COSM has identified several other projects and concerns within the same geographic area.
+In addition, the City of San Marcos has identified several other projects and concerns within the same geographic area.
 These include wastewater improvements, road repair and improvements, site-specific erosion repairs, and a water main project.
 These improvements will be funded by COSM and will work in concert with the stream restoration and stormwater management practices to the maximum extent practical.
 The wastewater improvement project is separate but is planned to occur concurrently with the other projects.

-Figure 7.
+Figure 6.
 Sessom Creek Proposed Project Reaches - Phase 1 (green outline), Phase 2 (blue outline), Phase 3 (purple area)

-Continue construction of Phase 1 restoration with Phase 2 construction beginning in late 2021.
-Continue working with Texas State University to control sediment loss into Sessom Creek from campus sites.
+Complete bid preparation for Phase 1 and begin construction in the fall.
+Phase 2 will begin construction in 2021.
+Continue working with TXST to control sediment loss into Sessom Creek from campus sites and provide construction administration for the remaining construction period of the Downtown Pond.

 Water quality monitoring program managed by the EAA will set the pre-construction parameters.
-The EAA Sessom Real-Time monitoring station and the applied research water quality sampling at the Freeman Aquatic Building will supply the data.
+The EAA Sessom Real-Time station and the applied research water quality sampling at the Freeman Aquatic Building will supply the data.

-Table 7.1 \$200,000
+Table 7.1